 Beautiful Brussels: Chocolate and Model Parks

-Once you’ve emerged back into the present day, there is nowhere better to excite the younger ones than with a visit to the sweet-toothed favourite the Choco-Story Chocolate Museum.
+Once you’ve emerged back into the present day, there is nowhere better to excite the younger ones during your family break in Flanders than with a visit to the sweet-toothed favourite the Choco-Story Chocolate Museum.
 Here, you can learn all about how the cocoa bean conquered the world, and even taste some of the delicious pralines made right before your eyes by master chocolatiers.

 Amazing Antwerp: A World-renowned Zoo and Boat Tours